Shashank0309-hub/Movies-Recommendation-System/README.md

 # Movies-Recommendation-System
-I have created this project of Movies Recommendation System using Python and Streamlit and hosted on Heroku.
-Visit the website: http://ssk-mrs.herokuapp.com/
+I have created this project of Movies Recommendation System using Python and Streamlit and deployed & hosted on Heroku.
+Visit the website: https://ssk-weather-app.herokuapp.com/

 # Steps ->
 1. Export .csv files from Movie_data.zip.